jerome3o/jerome3o.github.io/projects/_posts/2023-05-29-mlrig_learning.md

 ### GPyT: Automatically generated python tutorials

 Me and a few friends spent a weekend hacking out an AI webapp called "GPyT", it was super fun to try use LLMs in anger.
-My main job was making the frontend, I've never really done any proper frontend work so there was a lot of non-LLM learning there (bundling a WASM compiled python interpreter and running user code in the browser!), but I also got a lot of exposed to prompt engineering.
+My main job was making the frontend, I've never really done any proper frontend work so there was a lot of non-LLM learning there (bundling a WASM compiled python interpreter and running user code in the browser!), but I also got a lot of exposure to prompt engineering.
 Here is a summary of the project, I'll likely do a dedicated blog post in the future:

 #### Tech stack
 * python backend for content generation